 A recent upgrade to the Peloton app allows riders to display their cadence and heart rate directly to the tablet instead of needing to use the Wahoo app.
 (I’ve included pictures below).
 This is great but if you are streaming classes from the tablet to a TV like me the cadence and heart rate do not display on the TV.
 So, long story short, the upgrade doesn’t change our set up -we continue to use the Wahoo app.
 We bought a MaxMiles mobile phone holder and attached it to the bike’s handlebars for ease of visibility.

 You may have noticed that I said cadence is essential.
 I do not feel the same way about the speed sensor.
 I would categorize it as a “nice to have” so that you can measure your distance and so that all the fields are showing in the Wahoo app (there is no “N/A” displayed under Speed).
 So if you want to save a few bucks, you can buy just the Wahoo cadence sensor without the speed sensor for a little bit cheaper.

 And here is the MaxMiles mobile phone holder: Here is the Wahoo App in our MaxMiles phone holder attached to our Sunny bike.
 So that you can get a feel for it, here is what it is showing: Cadence 57, Heart Rate 114, Speed 15.6 mph; Workout Time 48.01 and Workout Distance 16.62.

 Metrics Displayed on Screen

-Now here is a picture of what the heart rate and cadence look like if you are using a tablet to take the classes.
+Now here is a picture of what the heart rate and cadence look like if you are mirroring from your device to take the classes.
 This is awesome and I just wish that when you stream to the TV that it would also show on the TV.